'Indelible in the Hippocampus Is the Laughter.' The Science Behind Christine Blasey Ford’s Testimony

 Kavanaugh has not only denied that he assaulted Ford, but also that he was at the party that night.
 Ford has also said that Kavanaugh was visibly drunk at the party; he has denied ever drinking heavily as a young man.

-Regardless of the particulars of this case, Ranganath says it’s disputable that alcohol messes with memory.
+Regardless of the particulars of this case, Ranganath says it’s indisputable that alcohol messes with memory.

 “Alcohol changes what you pay attention to.
 Alcohol does affect your retention of this information,” he says.
 “These mental states can play a huge role in what you can remember … and make it harder to remember these events in detail.”